Andrew Campbell

 Opportunities for Graduate Studies in Mineral Physics and Geophysics at the University of Maryland

 Thinking about graduate school?
-Join us!
-The University of Maryland has a young, growing research group in geophysics.
-Our geophysics research programs involve both experimental and computational methods to unravel the complex structure and processes of the Earth's interior.
+The University of Maryland has recently established a research group in geophysics.
+Our geophysics research programs involve both experimental and computational methods to unravel Earth's complex structure and processes.

 In addition, the university is located in the heart of a rich scientific community.
 Within a short drive or Metro ride from the College Park, MD campus are many university, government, and other research institutions, including: the Smithsonian Institution, the Carnegie Institution of Washington - Geophysical Laboratory and Dept. of Terrestrial Magnetism, NASA Goddard, the U. S. Geological Survey, the Applied Physics Laboratory, the National Science Foundation, the National Institute of Standards and Technology, Johns Hopkins University, the Naval Research Laboratory, and others.
 The scientific exchange between these institutions offers great opportunity for graduate students to form important collaborations and contacts that will help your future career.